jesvtb/Semina-UHP-iOS/guides/BUILD_CONFIG_SETUP.md

 3. Go to **Build Settings** tab
 4. Search for "Configuration File" or "baseConfigurationReference"
 5. For **Debug** configuration:
-   - Set "Configuration File" to `Config.Dev.xcconfig`
+   - Set "Configuration File" to `Config.Debug.xcconfig`
 6. For **Release** configuration:
    - Set "Configuration File" to `Config.Release.xcconfig`